ravenDS/singstar-toolbox/README.md

 ### Scrapped/Cancelled
 - **yt-dlp support:** Many UltraStar managers already handle this.
 - **Edit PS2 boot logos:** Users can edit that from DiscData folder.
-- **Medley Editor:** Would require a lot of user input.
-Not cancelled but very low priority.
-Medleys are currently automated.

 # Source code
 Source code is available as multiple modules and tools that will be published gradually.